-SAT essay ACT essay
+SAI essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

-As a validity check on the
+As a validity check on the application process

-application process

 No college policy as of now

 Not using essay component

+•
-C8D In addition, does your institution use applicants' test scores for academic advising?

-- C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission - C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8D In addition, does your institution use applicants' test scores for academic advising? Х Yes No C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission COE If necessary use this space to clarify your test policies (e.g., if tests are

+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-Given the COVID-19 pandemic, all undergraduate applicants applying for Fall 2021 admission can apply test optional.
+Given the COVID-19 pandemic, all undergraduate applicants applying for Fall 2022 admission can apply test optional.
 This is a new policy change for homeschooled applicants.

 C8G Please indicate which tests your institution uses for placement (e.g., state tests):

 Х SAT

-Х ACT
+X ACT

 SAT Subject Tests

-Х AP
+X AP

 CLEP

 Х Institutional Exam

 State Exam (specify):